How to Help Yourself with the Yoga for Healthy Lower Backs Programme

 Steps to YHLB

-- Find a Teacher or two in your area and contact them for potential start-date OR Find a Regional Teaching Team and email the Area Contact for potential locations.
+- Find a Teacher or two in your area and contact them for course locations.

-- Find a Teacher or two in your area and contact them for potential start-date.
+- Contact a Teacher or two in your area and for potential start-date and details

 - If and when there is a suitable scheduled course, you will be sent a Specific Course Info Sheet with details such as: start-date, 12 class dates and times, venue, timings, course fee payment, etc.